 There is a live chat feature on the British Gas website, although Which? found that British Gas was the slowest energy supplier to respond to a live chat request, with a response time of seven minutes and 14 seconds.

 British Gas receives around 22.2 complaints per 10,000 customers.
 However, they only resolve around half of those complaints within two days.

 The British Gas website is excellent.
 It’s well laid out and full of information.
 The information is easy to find.
 There is a live chat feature in case you need help.

-The online account management feature at the website enables you to do everything you would need to do to manage your energy account, from viewing and paying your bills to submitting your meter readings and booking an engineer’s visit.
+The online account management feature on the website enables you to do everything you would need to do to manage your energy account, from viewing and paying your bills to submitting your meter readings and booking an engineer’s visit.
 There is also a live chat feature.

-British Gas also have an app that lets you manage your energy account.
+British Gas also has an app that lets you manage your energy account.
 This is compatible with Android devices and Apple’s iOS devices.
 It is rated 3.2 out of five stars at Google’s Play Store but only 2.7 out of five stars at Apple’s App Store.

 If you’re a pre-payment customer with a smart meter, you use the website or the app to top up your account rather than having to go to a PayZone to buy credit.

 British Gas charges more if you don’t pay by direct debit but they will accept payment by whatever method a customer chooses to pay, other than PayPal.